0xjet/ccc/3_vulnerabilities.md

 * Analysis: The life of Zero-days and Their Exploits
     * L. Ablon and A. Bogart.
 [Zero Days, Thousands of Nights: The Life and Times of Zero-Day Vulnerabilities and Their Exploits](https://www.rand.org/pubs/research_reports/RR1751.html).
 RAND Corporation, 9 March 2017.
 * The Ethics of Vulnerability Research
     * Bynum, Terrell, [Computer and Information Ethics](https://plato.stanford.edu/archives/sum2018/entries/ethics-computer/), The Stanford Encyclopedia of Philosophy (Summer 2018 Edition), Edward N. Zalta (ed.).
-Stanford Encyclopedia of Philosophy.

 ## Slides